y-jar/nix-config/README.md

 ## Dev Section
 <!-- goals / working projects -->
 For anything related to development, please see the [dev section](./resjar/docbin/dev-key.md) for more details.

+## AI / OpenCode
+For information about the AI setup, available models, and custom agents, see the [AI / OpenCode documentation](./resjar/docbin/opencode-ai.md).